jacklynmatts/wordle-solver/README.md

 # Wordle Solver

 Still a work in progress, but mostly functional
+This solves 99.6% of words in an average of 3.053 moves.

 This approach is rather brute force, but essentially does the following: